 When searching for CMMS Software, there are several aspects you should consider.
-This guide will outline the most important maintenance software components and features to keep in mind when choosing a vendor.
+This guide outlines 10 aspects of maintenance management software to keep in mind when choosing a product or vendor.

 1. Flexibility and Customization